 UPSC CAPF is conducted by Union Public Service Commission to fill the vacant seats of Assistant Commandant in Central Armed Police Force.
 It comprises of posts of CISF (Central Industrial Security Force), BSF (Border Security Force), Indo-Tibetan Border Police (ITBP) and Sashastra Seema Bal (SSB).
 A total of 270 vacancies are to be filled through UPSC CAPF.

-The candidate must be an Indian national, and fulfil the physical standards defined on height, weight and eyesight.
+The candidate must be an Indian national, and fulfill the physical standards defined on height, weight, and eyesight.
 The UPSC CAPF application fee is not to be paid by the SC/ST and female candidates.
 The age limit for general category candidates ranges between 20 years to 25 years, as per the CAPF reservation guidelines.

 There are around 270 vacant posts that are filled through CAPF.
 The CAPF vacancy details give the total number of posts in each of the forces namely CISF (Central Industrial Security Force), BSF (Border Security Force), Indo-Tibetan Border Police (ITBP) and Sashastra Seema Bal (SSB).
 Check the vacancy details here for the post of Assistant Commandants (Group A):